mjcumming/wiim/docs/FAQ.md

 All WiiM and LinkPlay-based devices:

 - **WiiM**: Mini, Pro, Pro Plus, Amp, Ultra
-- **LinkPlay Partners**: Arylic, Audio Pro, DOSS, Dayton Audio, iEast, and many more
+- **LinkPlay Partners**: Arylic, DOSS, Dayton Audio, iEast, and many more

 ### Do I need the WiiM Home app?